afombravo/tnseeker/README.md

 ### 1. BEST INSTALATION METHOD
 1. Install docker in your system
-2. Download the dockerfile available in this repo
+2. Download the dockerfile available in this repo (note: The used tnseeker version is the one available on PyPI)
 3. Start tnseeker with the comand: `docker run tnseeker python -m tnseeker <YOUR TNSEEKER CMD HERE>`

 ---